 Because you know what that leads to?
-Uncontrolled and unexplained crazy person crying over the pot of mac and cheese.
-All O wanted was some mac and cheese, but I’m so doggone tired that his incessant chant of “Cheese?
+Uncontrolled and unexplained crazy person crying over a pot of mac and cheese.
+All my toddler wanted was some mac and cheese, but I’m so wickedly tired that his incessant chant of “Cheese?
 Cheese?
 CHEESE?” has broken my soul down to weeping.

 What is it that you think I’m doing, dear boy?
 Stirring the air to taunt you?
 I’M WORKING ON IT, MAN.

 Tears.
 Because crazy.
-And because of YOU little imps.
+And because of YOU little devils.

 Truly, I’m grateful for you.
 And I’m not asking you to vacate.
 Please, please stay and do your work.
 But I want to be open and honest and communicative with you because that’s healthy, right?

 Speaking of healthy, I’d like to eat healthy things.
 I really do desire that.
 But the sight of that pile of spinach sitting in the fridge makes me gag.
 And I forced down my asparagus last night.
 I LOVE ASPARAGUS.
 What have you done?